 If you have been trying to follow a Ketogenic diet, you may be a little overwhelmed.
 Information overload, right?
 A Ketogenic lifestyle has so many benefits…endless benefits, really.
-I have never felt better, and highly recommend this lifestyle to anyone who wants to get healthier, lose weight, have more energy, better digestion….pretty much anything!
+I have lost 70 pounds, have never felt better, and highly recommend this lifestyle to anyone who wants to get healthier, lose weight, have more energy, better digestion….pretty much anything!

 However, I know some people get stuck in the research phase and don’t know where to start.
 They think their diet has to be perfect right from the start, and get upset if they mess up.
 Well, guess what?
 No one is perfect, no diet is perfect, and we all mess up.
 Think of this as a lifestyle, not a diet.
 Diets are temporary and you don’t want temporary.
 You want to make changes that are going to fit in with your life and be sustainable for the long haul.

 So, I am sharing my top tips when starting to follow a Ketogenic lifestyle and I hope they can encourage you to keep going.

 Top Tips For Your Keto Lifestyle:

 We already discussed information overload.
 You can do all the research you want, but if you get stuck in the research phase and wait until things are ready, you will never start!
 Make the decision to start today, no matter what day it is or what time of day it is.
 You can learn as you go, trust me.

 EAT MORE SALT –